 In a large skilled heat 1 tablespoon vegetable oil over medium high heat Add the shrimp and stir-fry until they're cooked through, about 1 minute, Remove the shrimp from the skillet.

-Heat the remaining vegetable oil in the skillet, add the vegetables, ginger and garlic and stir-fry until the vegetables
+Heat the remaining vegetable oil in the skillet, add the vegetables, ginger and garlic and stir-fry until the vegetables are tender-crisp.

 Stir the cornstarch mixture and then pour over the vegetables in the skillet.
 Cook and stir until the mixture boils and thickens.
 Return the shrimp to the skillet heat 1 minute.
 Remove from heat & serve immediately over hot cooked rice.